 Representatives for the project said they would next proceed to the CPA, despite the “no” vote from the DPR.
 La Valencia Hotel representative Carey Algaze polled those who voted against the plans to understand their reasoning so she could address those concerns at the CPA meeting.

-■ The Reserve Project Plans to develop a four-lot subdivision with three estate-home lots and one open-space lot at 6850 Country Club Drive (aka The Reserve Project) were back before the DPR for final approval.
+In other DPR news:■ The Reserve Project Plans to develop a four-lot subdivision with three estate-home lots and one open-space lot at 6850 Country Club Drive (aka The Reserve Project) were back before the DPR for final approval.

 The DPR committee has reviewed the project twice, visited the site in 2012, and based on its observations, expressed concerns about height, view impacts, runoff and fencing options.

 Project representatives presented updated plans, and cited La Jolla design standards as the basis for their choices of color, height and building materials.
 However, some DPR members said they didn’t have the chance to review the design standards in the parts applicable to the project, and needed more time before they could approve the project.